Improved Binary Black Hole Search Discriminator from the Singular Value Decomposition of Non-Gaussian Noise Transients

-This study considers the blip and tomte glitches from the LIGO Hanford (H1) detector data during the first part of the third observation (O3a) run~\cite{glanzer_jane_2021_5649212}, accessed through the Gravitational Wave Open Science Center~\cite{KAGRA:2023pio}.
+This study considers the glitches from the LIGO Hanford (H1) detector data during the first part of the third observation (O3a) run~\cite{glanzer_jane_2021_5649212}, accessed through the Gravitational Wave Open Science Center~\cite{KAGRA:2023pio}.
 These glitches are identified by Gravity Spy~\footnote{publicly available at \href{https://zenodo.org/records/5649212}{Zenodo}~\cite{glanzer_jane_2021_5649212}}~\cite{Glanzer:2022avx} with a confidence level of $90\%$ or higher.
 We use $16$ sec strain data sampled at $4096$ Hz.
-The data has been downloaded using \verb+GWpy+~\footnote{\url{https://gwpy.github.io/docs/ma chi squarelatest/}}~\cite{gwpy} with the blip glitch positioned at the center of the data snippet.
-Although the durations of blip and tomte glitches are on the order of a few milliseconds to tens of milliseconds, we consider $16$ seconds of data to ensure enough sample points in the frequency domain data.
+The data has been downloaded using \verb+GWpy+~\footnote{\url{https://gwpy.github.io/docs/ma chi squarelatest/}}~\cite{gwpy} with the glitch positioned at the center of the data snippet.
+Although the durations of glitches are on the order of a few milliseconds to tens of milliseconds, we consider $16$ seconds of data to ensure enough sample points in the frequency domain data.

-We randomly select $100$ blip (tomte) glitches from H1 data during the O3a run for performing the SVD and find that the top three singular values are much larger than the rest.
-Those singular values correspond to three singular vectors that are found to capture over 80\% of the power of these glitches, and effectively describe the blip (tomte) glitches' time-frequency power distribution.
-Since our SVD vectors are constructed from {\em real} blip (tomte) glitches, we avoid data snippets with known additional noise artifacts in them, lest they contaminate the basis vectors so deduced.
-We, therefore, zero-pad the whitened strain data, retaining the $20$~ms ($200$~ms) of the data around the central time of the blip (tomte) glitch.
-To whiten the strain data, we estimated the noise PSD of $16$ seconds-long real detector strain, in the vicinity of the glitch, by using Welch’s method and median averaging~\cite{1161901} to compute the PSD.
+We select $100$ glitches from each class, from the early part of H1 data during the O3a run for performing the SVD, and find that the top three singular values are much larger than the rest.
+Those singular values correspond to three singular vectors that are found to capture over 80\% of the power of these glitches, and effectively describe the glitches' time-frequency power distribution.
+Since our SVD vectors are constructed from {\em real} glitches, we avoid data snippets with known additional noise artifacts in them, lest they contaminate the basis vectors so deduced.
+We, therefore, zero-pad the whitened strain data, retaining an appropriate time snippet around the central time of each glitch, depending on its class.
+We took $16$ s of data in the neighborhood of the glitch, excluding the glitch itself, and applied Welch’s method with median averaging~\cite{1161901} to compute the PSD.
 The resulting PSD was then used in analyzing the data with the glitch.